git-disl/EMO/README.md

 This project is developed based on the following repository https://github.com/ifzhang/FairMOT

-The dataset used is from
+The videos used for the analysis are from https://motchallenge.net/data/MOT15/
-https://motchallenge.net/data/MOT15/